arunoda/fastai-shell/README.md

 fastai start
 ```

 That'll show you a list of GPU options available for you.
-You can select a one based on your needed and the hourly cost.
+You can select a one based on your requirements and cost.

-After you have finished learning, you can run:
+After you have finished with your instance, you can kill with:

 ```
 fastai kill
 ```

-This will delete the instance but it'll keep the boot disk and all the data.
+This will delete the instance, but it'll keep the all the data you saved and any additional tool you installed.

-Next time, you can simply type `fastai start` and continue learning.
+In the next time, you can simply type `fastai start` and continue working with your project.

 ## Switching Zones

-With the demand for computing power, you might not be able to create an instance at some point.
+With the demand for computing power in the current availability zone, sometimes Google won't let you create instances.
+Usually this will last for couple of hours and could happen at anytime.

-At those times, you can switch to a different zone and continue learning.
-In this process, fastai-shell will migrate your boot disk to the target zone.
-So, you don't need to setup your fastai instance again.
+Luckily with `fastai-shell`, you can switch your instance to a different zone and continue working with your models.

-To do that, first of all get a list of available zones fastai-shell supports:
+To do that, select an availability zone by typing:

 ```
 fastai list-zones
 ```

+Then select a zone.
+(You can see a list of GPUs available in each zone)

-Then select and zone and run:
+Then select a zone and run:

 ```
 fastai switch-to <selected-zone>
 ```

-This will take between 5 - 20 minutes to move your boot disk to the selected zone.
+This will move your book disk to the selected zone and it'll take between 5 - 20 minutes to completed.

-After that, you can simply type `fastai start` and continue learning.
+After that, you can simply type `fastai start` and continue working with your models.

-## Help

-Simply run `fastai help`

-## Update fastai-shell

-Simply run:
+## Stay up to date

+This is a project which is constantly updating with your feedback.
+(But we won't do breaking changes at this point)

+At anytime, you can run the following command to get the latest version:

 ```
 curl -L https://git.io/fpeMb | bash
 ```

+You can check installed version by typing: `fastai version`

+## Help

+Simply type `fastai help` or create an issue.